AnimosWorkshop/Sor-Vault/Sign of Remembrance/Magic/Reading a Spell Entry.md

 - Sphere - a sphere around the point originally noted.
 The number of feet noted is the radius of the sphere.
 - Cone - a cone originating at the caster, spanning 90 degrees.
 The number of feet noted is the cone's height.
 - Cube - a cube originating at the point roiginally noted.
 The number of feet noted is the length of the cube's sides.

-### Duration

-How long a spell's effects last.

-- Concentration - Some spells and features require you to maintain your concentration on them.
-You can only concentrate on one spell or feature at a time, and breaking your concentration will end it.
-Whenever you take damage, make a Resilience save with a DC of either 10 or half the damage taken to your hit points (whichever is higher).
-You may also use a reaction at any time to end your concentration early, and if you do, the spell ends as normal.

 ### Exhaustion